quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 `connection_closed` event.

 ## mtu_updated {#connectivity-mtuupdated}
-Importance: Extra

 The `mtu_updated` event indicates that the estimated Path MTU was updated.
 This happens as part of the Path MTU discovery process.
+It has Extra importance level; see {{Section 9.2 of QLOG-MAIN}}.

 ~~~ cddl
 ConnectivityMTUUpdated = {